w3cping/privacy-request/.github/ISSUE_TEMPLATE/request-review-for-another-type-of-spec.md

 In the issue title above add the document name followed by the date of this request, then the date of your proposed deadline for comments.

 - name of spec to be reviewed:
-- URL of spec: [This must be a dated version in the TR namespace, not an editors draft.]
+- URL of spec: [This must be a dated version in the TR namespace, not an editor's draft.]

 - Current Rec/Note phase?
 - What and when is your next expected transition?